fonk-apps/fonk-examples/guestbook/faas/kubeless/golang/README.md

 ## Proxy issues

-If your pods require an internet proxy to get out you need to edit the deployment file.
-This is done with
+You can still do it with serverless but you would need to edit the deployment file after running `serverless deploy`.
+This is done by doing:

-By running:

 ```
 kubectl edit deployment list